MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-controls-date-picker.md

 A control that the user can select to specify a date.

 ## Description
 If you add a Date Picker control instead of a Text input control, you help ensure that the user specifies a date in the correct format.
-Key properties for this control are Format, ValidationState, and OnChange.
+The key properties for this control are **Format**, **ValidationState**, and **OnChange**.

 ## General